-As a rough guide, a company like Seven Seas will ship a surf board by Sea for around £100 (GBP), although it can take up to 3 months to arrive, so again, plan in advance.
-Shipping by air is much faster but costs about 3 times as much, so planning ahead will save you a lot.
+As a rough guide, an international shipping company will ship a surfboard by Sea for around £100 (GBP), although it can take up to three months to arrive, so again, plan in advance.
+Shipping by air is much faster but costs about three times as much, so planning ahead will save you a lot.

 It's Really Hot

 This applies to anyone really, but no one more than a Brit.
 We spend all year complaining that it's cold and then complain even harder on the three days a year when it's a little bit hot!
 Well, Australia is very hot, all year!